How Does Bullying Affect Mental Health? And What to Do

 Just because a person doesn’t admit to bullying or being bullied or seem outwardly upset, it doesn’t mean that their mental health is not impacted.
 In fact, there is an established link between bullying and mental health issues.

 When you’re bullied, your self-esteem and confidence can plummet, even if you don’t believe the insults or condone the aggressive behavior of the bully.
-Over time, this insecurity can grow deep roots within you and make you start to question your self-worth.
+Over time, this insecurity can grow deep roots within you, leading to a need for self-esteem therapy, as you begin to question your self-worth.

 People who both have been bullied and have perpetrated bullying are generally impacted the most.
 However, this may not be the case for cyberbullying, where the person who is bullied is at a higher risk for depression than the people who bully them or even people who are bullied through other means.